MFaizanAsad/Python_beginner/README.md

-#basic programs
+#Basic programs
-# defing funcions and loops with different example
+# Defing funcions and loops with different example
-# basic understanding of Pythan syntax
+# Basic understanding of Pythan syntax
 #for loops, lists and dictionaries